 This section describes how the process of LGP selection and development meets the requirements regarding LGPs as contained in the EE Policy Manual.
-Policy Rule VI.5 refers to the role of the partner in program design, development planning and implementation.
-SoCalGas believes that the abstract solicitation process described above follows the intent of Policy Rule VI.5, and plans to ensure further compliance with this Item as contracts are negotiated and the programs are implemented.
-Policy rule VI.6 refers to standard contact language.
-The 2009-2011 contract "templates" will be substantially similar to 2006-2008 templates that were developed to meet policy requirements that address the rights and responsibilities of the partners, program flexibility, information sharing, intellectual property ownership, reimbursement turn-around, and dispute resolution.
+In the latest edition of the Policy Manual (reference), Section IV describes two areas relevant to Partnerships: Item #5 and Item #6.
+Item #5 refers to the role of the partner in program design, development planning and implementation.
+SoCalGas believes that the abstract solicitation process described above follows the intent of Item #5, and plans to ensure further compliance with this Item as contracts are negotiated and the programs are implemented.
+Item #6 refers to standard contact language.
+The 2009-2011 contract "templates" will be substantially similar to 2006-08 templates that were developed to meet policy requirements that address the rights and responsibilities of the partners, program flexibility, information sharing, intellectual property ownership, reimbursement turnaround, and dispute resolution.
 Modifications may be made to reflect the individuality of the different partnerships, and to clarify existing language.

 VIII.
-Summary of Energy Efficiency Market Transformation Strategies

-SoCalGas believes its entire portfolio is designed to contribute to market transformation at various stages in the process.
-At the earliest stage, our Emerging Technology program helps to incubate new technologies that have are either just emerging from R&D development to commercialization or products that have not been successfully commercialized due to poor marketing support and/or lack of credible energy savings tests.
+Summary of Energy Efficiency Market Transformation Strategies commercialization or products that have not been successfully commercialized due to poor marketing support and/or lack of credible energy savings tests.
 The Emerging Technology organization has an ongoing effort to identify these products, analyze the missing value proposition and project manage appropriate pilot tests to confirm or refute their value.
 Successful products are immediately presented to the impacted segment manager for incorporation into our program portfolio.
 Shower Start is a good, recent example of this transition where this product was tested in late 2007 and early 2008 and is now being included in our residential programs.